sachin-shivakumar/sachin-shivakumar.github.io/README.md

 # Contributions

-Contribution/collaboration to existing (or new) projects on the website are welcome.
+Contribution/collaboration to existing (or new) projects listed on the website are welcome.
+However, any contributions to the website itself will not be accepted.

 Contact me via email at sachin.shivakumar@asu.edu.

 # Acknowledgements

-The repository is based off a Github Pages template for academic websites.
-This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
+The repository is a fork of the repository 'academicpages' which has been now repurposed to serve as my personal website.
+'Academicpages' repository was originally forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.

 See more info at https://academicpages.github.io/